 For reasons of business continuity of the ITU-T Sector during the COVID-19 pandemic, and as per Resolution 1 (rev. Hammamet 2016) Section 7.2, TSAG endorsed at its January 2021 meeting the set of all new or revised ITU-T study group Questions for all ITU-T study groups as announced in TSAG Reports 12 – 22.

-TSAG’s inputs on Resolution 2 (Rev., Hammament, 2016) are contained in WTSA-C27 “Resolution 2: Compilation of changes proposed by ITU-T Study Groups on their responsibility and mandates, and proposed amendments by TSAG”.
+TSAG considered the inputs from the ITU-T study groups on Resolution 2 (Rev., Hammament, 2016).

 3.2.7.3 Joint Coordination Activities